shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 Export now looks for the categories with the attribute `shouldExport` set to `true`.
 This is convenient, but after the export is finished, we should set the attribute back, so the next iterations will not export the same category over and over.

-For this, we can use `IndexExportedEvent::INDEX_EXPORTED` event which is fired after each index is finished for all domains.
+For this, we can use `IndexExportedEvent::INDEX_EXPORTED` event, which is fired after each index is finished for all domains.

 We create a simple subscriber to this event and mark categories as exported.